jsdir/idock/README.md

 * Supported multithreading in idock_cp, CUDA implementation in idock_cu, and OpenCL implementation in idock_cl.

+### 2.1.3 (2014-06-17)

+* Bypassed already docked ligands by detecting file existence in output folder.
+* Numbered REMARK records of output PDBQT files.
+* Shortened the decimal digits from 3 to 2 in the REMARK records of output PDBQT files.
+* Flushed ligand file stem before parsing.

+### 2.1.2 (2014-04-06)

+* Fixed a data race bug.

+### 2.1.1 (2014-04-04)

+* Fixed a segmentation fault in the precompiled executable for Linux.
+* Enlarged the default number of Monte Carlo tasks from 32 to 64.
+* Refined the default grid map granularity from 0.15625 to 0.1.
+* Added 3 new examples: 1AQ1, 1PKD and 4MBS.

 ### 2.1.0 (2014-03-18)

 * Conformed to [semantic versioning] using major.minor.patch.